FHA Loan Requirements

 4. Loan Limits

-You can search for the loan maximum in your area here.
+You can search for the loan limit in your area on the FHA website.
 Keep in mind, these limits can vary from county to county, so it is important to know what that is before you start looking at homes.

 5. Private Mortgage Insurance